CarlosOT2/GestaoProdutosVendas/.docs/en/How To Install.md

 3. Open terminal again, go to the `GestãoProdutosVendas/back-end` directory, run command `npm run migrate:latest --env prod`
 4. After that, go to the `back-end\config` directory
 5. Open file `users_win.js`, change server to the name of the Windows User who will use the website
-6. Open file `aws.js`, change credentials_path to path to your AWS credentials file
+6. After that, you will have to configure AWS [How To Configure AWS](./How%20to%20Configure%20AWS.md)

 <h3> How to Configure the Front-End </h3>